MinnPost/object-sync-for-salesforce/readme.txt

 == Changelog ==

-* 1.0.3 (2015-06-09)
+* 1.0.3 (2015-06-12)

-	* Update the deploy file so it keeps .git, .gitignore, etc. items out of the deployed plugin
+	* Update the deploy file so it keeps more unneeded items, especially from Composer libraries, out of the deployed plugin

 * 1.0.2 (2015-06-09)